-We are often contacted by landlords whose tenants have failed to pay the rent.
-The impact of COVID-19 means that many more landlords will be presented with this issue in the coming weeks and months.
+Even before the pandemic arose we were frequently contacted by landlords whose tenants had failed to pay the rent.
+However, the impact of COVID-19 means that many more landlords will be presented with this issue in the coming months.

 Get specialist legal advice early

 In all legal disputes it is important to get specialist legal advice as early as you can in order to maximise the options open to you and minimise the financial impact.
 This has never been more important as the law is changing fast during the coronavirus crisis and it is vital that worried landlords receive up to date advice.

 We specialise in both residential and commercial property disputes, not only in Devon and Somerset but nationwide.
 We can advise you on how best to resolve the problems you are facing in accordance with the latest laws that have been brought in to tackle the effects of coronavirus.